SystemsApproach/5G/disaggregate.rst

 situation, it opens the door for innovation.
 There won't be just one Mobile Core.
 There will potentially be many (and they will be implemented in the cloud).

+This last point is critical to understanding the potential impact network slicing will have on the cellular network.
+While slicing is narrowly viewed is a form of QoS (a slice virtualizes and schedules the scarce radio spectrum), slices also provide a means to build distinct overlay networks on top of the mobile network.
+The latter is a time honoured method of fostering innovation (e.g., overlays like CDNs on the Internet).